devoter-xyz/devoter-landing/README.md

 - 🔗 **Direct Navigation** - Seamless link to voting platform

-## � Google Search Console Integration

-To integrate with Google Search Console:

-1. Go to https://search.google.com/search-console and add your site (https://devoter.xyz).
-2. Verify ownership by adding the provided meta tag to your `src/app/layout.tsx` inside the `<head>` tag, or by uploading the HTML file to `/public`.
-3. Submit your sitemap (`https://devoter.xyz/sitemap.xml`) in the Search Console dashboard.
-4. Monitor performance, coverage, and fix any issues reported by Google.

-**Tip:** For Next.js, you can add the meta tag in the `metadata` object or directly in the layout file.

 | Technology | Purpose |
 |------------|---------|
 | Next.js 15 | React framework with TypeScript |